 Here is a quick overview of the Donut Hole or Coverage Gap.

-As a note, in the CMS model Medicare Part D plan, a beneficiary; like yourself, pays the first $320 dollars as an initial deductible and then is responsible for paying
+- As a note, in the CMS model Medicare Part D plan, a beneficiary; like yourself, pays the first $545 dollars as an initial deductible and then is responsible for paying

-Again, following the CMS standard model Medicare Part D plan, when you reach the Donut Hole, your Medicare Part D plan will have paid the difference between the negotiated retail cost of all
+- Again, following the CMS standard model Medicare Part D plan, when you reach the Donut Hole, your Medicare Part D plan will have paid the difference between the negotiated retail cost of all

 What about Medicare Part D prescription drug plans that vary from the CMS Standard Model Plan?

-Medicare Part D Prescription Drug Plans that have tiered Co-Payment instead of the 25% Co-Insurance and no initial $320 deductible offer only a slight variation of this calculation - however, the Coverage Gap or Donut Hole still begins when total retail costs of covered medications reach $2960 (or perhaps lower depending on your Medicare Part D prescription drug plan's Initial Coverage Limit).
+Medicare Part D Prescription Drug Plans that have tiered Co-Payment instead of the 25% Co-Insurance and no initial $545 deductible offer only a slight variation of this calculation - however, the Coverage Gap or Donut Hole still begins when total retail costs of covered medications reach $5,030 (or perhaps lower depending on your Medicare Part D prescription drug plan's Initial Coverage Limit).

 You do not need to keep track of your retail drug costs or retail drug spending.
 Your Medicare Part D plan provider will gather together all of the retail costs and watch where you are with respect to the Donut Hole phase of your prescription drug plan.
-Each month you will receive a Explanation of Benefits (EOB) statement from your Medicare Part D plan and this monthly statement should provide you with an overview of your spending as you approach the $2960 mark (the place where you enter into the Donut Hole or Coverage Gap).
+Each month you will receive a Explanation of Benefits (EOB) statement from your Medicare Part D plan and this monthly statement should provide you with an overview of your spending as you approach the $5,030 mark (the place where you enter into the Donut Hole or Coverage Gap).
 If you have trouble understanding the Explanation of Benefits

 I use medications not covered by my Medicare Part D plan or sometimes I buy my medications from outside of the country (for instance, in Canada or Mexico).
-Are these prescription drug expenses included in the $2960 or any other Part D calculation?
+Are these prescription drug expenses included in the $5,030 or any other Part D calculation?

-No. Any medications not included on your Medicare Part D plan's formulary or drug list (also known as: out of formulary drugs) or drugs that you purchased outside of the United States fall outside of your Medicare Part D coverage and are not included in the $2960 or any other Part D calculation.
+No. Any medications not included on your Medicare Part D plan's formulary or drug list (also known as: out of formulary drugs) or drugs that you purchased outside of the United States fall outside of your Medicare Part D coverage and are not included in the $5,030 or any other Part D calculation.
 If you use a medication that is not included on your formulary, you can ask your Medicare Part D plan for a formulary exception or coverage determination, whereby your non-formulary drug would be included on your own personal formulary.
 If your Medicare Part D plan denies your request for a coverage determination, you can appeal the denial

 How long do I remain in the Coverage Gap or Donut Hole?

-Medicare Part D beneficiaries remain in the Donut Hole until their true out of pocket (or TrOOP) costs exceed $4700.
-The $4700 does not include the portion of your prescription expenses paid by the insurance carrier or your monthly Medicare Part D plan premiums - TrOOP only includes the amount you actually spent yourself.
-Since 2011, TrOOP also includes the 50% portion of the donut hole discount on brand-name drug purchases.
-This is because the 50% discount was paid on your behalf by the drug manufacturer, not your Medicare Part D plan (which would be considered plan coverage)
+Medicare Part D beneficiaries remain in the Donut Hole until their true out of pocket (or TrOOP) costs exceed $8,000.
+The $8,000 does not include the portion of your prescription expenses paid by the insurance carrier or your monthly Medicare Part D plan premiums - TrOOP only includes the amount you actually spent yourself.
+Since 2011, TrOOP also includes the 70% portion of the donut hole discount on brand-name drug purchases.
+This is because the 70% discount was paid on your behalf by the drug manufacturer, not your Medicare Part D plan (which would be considered plan coverage)

 What happens after I leave the Coverage Gap or Donut Hole?